helmiakbar/SimpleLoginAndRegisterLayout/README.md

 # SimpleLoginAndRegisterLayout

-This sample application login and register layout for DryCode test.
+This sample application login and register layout for DryCode Indonesia test.
 This application using swift 4